josephlaurel/SGTrafficEDA/README.md

 * <b> image_metadata.width: </b> The width of the traffic image, measured in pixels
 * <b> image_metadata.md5: </b> The metadata of the image stored in MD5 format
 * <b> num_cars </b> (engineered feature): The number of cars in the image as detected using the cv2 package

+## Data Exploration
+Scraped camera locations and names of key downtown subzones were plotted on the map of Singapore.
+Based on the plot, camera 1709 was found to be located between the geographical center of Singapore and the coastal downtown area.
+Hence, traffic volume captured by this camera was the focus of the analysis.

 ## Key Findings